-As for the opinions of others, remember that the only opinion that needs to matter to you is your own.
-After all, in the end, you’ll be the one who has to live with your choices and the outcomes of your actions – and you’ll most likely be more satisfied if you’re the one responsible for them.
+Moreover, remember that the only opinion that matters is yours.
+After all, you’ll be the one who has to live with your choices and the outcomes of your actions — and you’ll most likely be more satisfied if you’re the one responsible for them.

 Once you’ve liberated yourself from the pressures of success/failure, and the opinion of others, you can stop wasting time and start building up your life by using time wisely.